aspose-total-cloud/Aspose.Total-Products/total/nodejs/conversion/docx-to-xltm/_index.md

----title: Convert DOCX to XLTM via Nodejs SDK in Clouddescription: Cloud APIs & SDKs to Convert DOCX to XLTM.
+---title: Convert Word to XLTM, DOCX to XLTM FREE Converter or Nodejs SDKdescription: Free Conversion of DOCX to XLTM by using Nodejs Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---